alexhstrickland/README_Generator/output/README.md

   ```

   ## Usage
+  Please acquire the inquirer package for this application.
+Answer all questions fully to generate a professional, quality README file.

   ## License
   This project is covered under the ISC license.
 Visit the following link for more information on this license: [ISC](https://opensource.org/licenses/ISC)